Overview

 You must assign permissions to the direct department/position/role of a user, or the user himself/herself.
 Data desensitization rules do not take effect if you apply the rules to a user's parent department.

-For example, suppose the user Anna is in the salesman group under the sales department > the sales group 1.
-In this case, you must assign permissions to the salesman group, rather than the sales department/sales group 1.
+For example, suppose the user Anna is the salesman in sales group one under the sales department.
+In this case, you must assign permissions to the salesman Anna, rather than the sales department/sales group one.

 Solution: